 All children have the opportunity to share their views through their school council representatives.
-We encourage all children to talk to their Teacher, Teaching Assistant and/or a familiar adult in school if they have a concern or worry.
+We encourage all children to talk to their Class Teacher if they have a concern or worry.
 The Inclusion Manager works with children with emotional or behavioural difficulties to enable them to feel safe and supported in the school environment.
 We also access specialist support as and when required.
 Break and lunchtime support, e.g. access to play leaders and a range of clubs, enable children to build self-esteem and confidence outside of the academic curriculum.

 Bullying is not tolerated and the procedures we follow can be found in our Anti-bullying Policy, which is located in the policy section of the school website.
-Gathering feedback from pupils also enables us to understand the views of children with SEND, including what they feel are their strengths and their next steps for development.
+Pupil voice also enables us to understand the views of children with SEND, including what they feel are their strengths and their next steps for development.